vvaks0/DeviceManagerDemo/README.md

 Start Simulation:

-The Simulator should be located in the BiologicsManufacturingDemo directory
+The Simulator should be located in the DeviceManagerDemo directory

 java -jar DeviceSimulator-0.0.1-SNAPSHOT-jar-with-dependencies.jar Technician 1000 Simulation